Bad Powers

 Con: You may draw Magoo's challenge card before he points the cone or asks for allies.

-MAMMON [M:PR:B] Places Only One Token in Cone Patrick Riley (Bad Powers)
+MAMMON [M:WWW:B] Places Only One Token in Cone Patrick Riley (Bad Powers)

-You have the power of obesity.
+You have the weakness of obesity.
 You may never place more than 1 token in the cone as an offensive player or ally.

 History: After generations of struggle, the Mammon engineers finally created a warp drive that could carry the great girth of even one of their race.
 By throwing their weight around, Mammons strive to become masters of the cosmos, literally swallowing their enemies.